RDFLib/pyLODE/pylode/examples/project.md

 --- | ---
 URI | `http://linked.data.gov.au/def/project#plannedEnd`
 Description | The date and time at which an activity was planned to end.
 See also project:plannedStart.
-Usage Note | Usually an xsd:date or xsd:dateTime
+Scope Notes | Usually an xsd:date or xsd:dateTime
 [](plannedstart-date|time)
 ### planned start-date|time
 Property | Value
 --- | ---
 URI | `http://linked.data.gov.au/def/project#plannedStart`
 Description | The date and time at which an activity was planned to start.
 See also project:plannedEnd.
-Usage Note | Usually an xsd:date or xsd:dateTime
+Scope Notes | Usually an xsd:date or xsd:dateTime

 ## Named Individuals
 ## Namespaces